 Climate change, extreme weather events and environmental degradation all have clear implications for national security.
-They are altering the dimensions of national security central to a stable state, in particular human security, environmental security, maritime security and critical infrastructure.

 A fee of $2,250 (GST ex) applies to this course for Commonwealth participating agencies and NSC Partners.
 The open rate is $2,700 (GST ex).